Laserfiche/lf-sample-repository-api-nodejs/README.md

 REPOSITORY_ID="<Repository ID from the 'Repository Administration' page>"
 ```
 - Note: The .env file is used in local development environment to set operating system environment variables.
 DO NOT
-  check-in the .env file in Git
+  check-in the .env file in Git.

 ## Self-Hosted Prerequisites